adamcsk1/ngx-signal-translate/README.md

 * Lazy load language JSON files via HTTP request.
 * Pipe for translating the template strings. _(signal)_
-* Service with a synchronous and observable translate interface.
+* Service with a synchronous, signal and observable translate interface. *(The synchronous interface works with computed signal and signal effects.)*
 * Option for the variable replace in the translated strings.

 ## Installation